20094523/WAD2_Assignment1/README.md

 + Alternative titles for each movie displaying.
 + A new UI element list and listitems was used on movieDetails.
 + A new page displaying most popular movies.
++ //need to add search via actors
++ Added pagination for every single page in the project, updated api calls.

 ## Setup requirements.

-No additional set-up steps necessary.
-Clone repo onto machine, add your TMDB api key to .env, npm install and npm run.
+run npm install @mui/lab for pagination

 ## API endpoints.